 Although no guitar is ultimately designed for worship, there are just the best guitars in worship.
-They are available in the market or perhaps, you’re already using it right now.
+They are available in the market or perhaps, you’re already using them right now.

 Guitar is just an instrument for a worship band, but it can make or break the atmosphere or the kind of mood the worship song is trying to create.
 Hence, I’ve carefully selected 10 guitars in the market I see fit to praise and worship.
 This article is a good start for you, especially if you’re aspiring to be a worship leader.

-You don’t need to spend more than $1000 when you can spend less with the PRS SE 24.
+You don’t need to spend more than $1000 when you can spend less with the PRS SE Custom 24-08.
 Probably your best guitar for worship, this one is a recreation of the Custom 24, which is PRS’ flagship model.
-It has an all-mahogany construction with a maple neck and rosewood fretboard.
+It has an all-mahogany construction with a 3-piece maple neck and rosewood fretboard.

-You’ll get a very good sound when plugged in because of the PRS 85/15 “S” pickups with coil taps and PRS patented tremolo.
+You’ll get a very good sound when plugged in because of the PRS TCI-tuned “S” Humbucker and PRS molded tremolo.
 It gives a powerful voice, that is perfect for cutting through the mix to be able to produce wonderful guitar effects.

 - Sounds way better than its more expensive competitors